Masonry – Sunderland

 Dixon, Austin & Co, Sunderland Pottery

-A jug with the printed mark 'DIXON & AUSTIN Sunderland Pottery'.
+Two mugs from the early 1820s with the printed mark 'DIXON & AUSTIN Sunderland Pottery'.
 Press cuttings show that the partnership ran from 1818 to 1839.
-This jug likely dates from the 1820s.

 This jug also has a transfer with the printed mark 'DIXON & Co SUNDERLAND POTTERY' (see below).